 Thus far, however, an explanation seemed necessary, since attempts are from time to time renewed to melt down such legends, and re-coin from them historic truth; although they bear upon their very face the stamp of mythology, and that, too, not with the figure defaced and the inscription worn out, but palpable and clear, so that all may discern it.
 True, a few facts may have been drawn into the legend, and possibly the names of a few real persons may be given; but even this is questionable, and, at the best, the supposed facts are so involved in fiction, that it is useless to attempt to separate the real from the unreal.
 As the principles of translation here followed are in the main identical with those adopted by most Sanskrit scholars, when clothing the ancient drama of India in a modern dress, it seems unnecessary to say much on that topic.
 Desirable as it doubtless is to give a translation the best form of which circumstances will allow, still it would be wrong to give up fidelity to the original for a specious affectation of elegance.
 The sense and character of the author's work must be retained as much as possible, even at the cost of the translator's style.
 The literature of one modern language may be translated into another with little difficulty, and the turn of expression retained without awkwardness, as it is generally possible to find words and phrases to denote the same conceptions and connote the same attributes.
-To translate a Greek or Latin author into English is. as every scholar is aware, a far harder task; yet an essentially true rendering may, in most cases, be obtained in good idiomatic English.
+To translate a Greek or Latin author into English is, as every scholar is aware, a far harder task ; yet an essentially true rendering may, in most cases, be obtained in good idiomatic English.
 The chasm is not too great to be bridged over.
 Oriental, and especially Sanskrit works, will not, however, admit of the same kind of treatment.
-The difficulty is no longer confined to words and the structure of sentences, but is far more deep-seated, and connected avoided without a tedious periphrasis, and the student will find them fully explained in many familiar works.
+The difficulty is no longer confined torwords and the structure of sentences, but is far more deep-seated, and connected with the whole mode of thought.
+Hence we often find a single compound word in Sanskrit which cannot be rendered into English except by a long and intricate sentence, with a dependent relative clause for each epithet and allusion.
+Moreover, the frequent digressions and sudden transitions of Sanskrit compositions, clearly mark them as alien from the thought and language of modern Europe.
+The canons which are with perfect fairness applied to modern versions of classical authors, are inadmissible with regard to translations from the Sanskrit.
+For those who wish to form an idea of the drama of India, and for the students of comparative mythology, it is enough if the thought of the writer be accurately reproduced in language that an English reader can clearly understand.
+The present work will sufficiently fulfil the translator's intention, if it is accepted as faithful and intelligible by those who are qualified to judge.
+Among the phrases used are some-e.g., the milked ocean which sound uncouth to an English ear, and would require an apology if now used for the first time.
+They are such, however, as have been freely admitted in similar translations, and could not be avoided without a tedious periphrasis, and the student will find them fully explained in many familiar works.